ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 |**MS-XXXX\_ExchangeServer2010\_SHOULDMAY.deployment.ptfconfig**| Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft Exchange Server 2010 Service Pack 3 (SP3).|
 |**MS-XXXX\_ExchangeServer2013\_SHOULDMAY.deployment.ptfconfig**| Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft Exchange Server 2013 Service Pack 1 (SP1).|

-### Configuring the test suite client using setup configuration script
+### Configuring the test suite client using the setup configuration script

-**Note** *The
-setup configuration script is only implemented for configuring the test suite client on the Windows platform.*
+**Note** The setup configuration script is only implemented for configuring the test suite client on the Windows platform.

 To configure the test suite using the setup configuration script, navigate to the **Setup\\Test Suite Client**\\ folder, right-click